rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

-Hadoop and the MapReduce framework already have a substantial user base in the bioinformatics community, especially in the field of next-generation sequencing analysis, partly owing to its robust, fault-tolerant HDFS.
+Hadoop and the MapReduce framework already have a substantial user base in the bioinformatics community, especially in the field of next-generation sequencing analysis.
+Its popularity in this field is partly due to its robust, fault-tolerant HDFS.

 HBase adds a distributed, fault-tolerant scalable database that's built on top of the HDFS file system, with random real-time read and write access to data.
 You may also want to check out Mahout for building scalable machine learning libraries, or Pig for batch processing data.

 In Part 2 of this series, we'll cover more components of the Hadoop ecosystem.